-Our History Our project began in January 2019 with the advent of the so-called "migrant caravan" at the US-Mexico border, in which the executive branch manufactured a constitutional and human rights crisis targeting Central and South American asylum-seekers.
+Our project began in January 2019 with the advent of the so-called "migrant caravan" at the US-Mexico border, in which the executive branch manufactured a constitutional and human rights crisis targeting Central and South American asylum-seekers.
 Recognizing that part of resisting the agendas of xenophobia and white nationalism is welcoming and supporting our new neighbors, we began our work to build a network of support in Western Massachusetts for asylum-seeking individuals who choose to settle here.

 While their cases advance, there’s a lot involved in settling into a new place.
 There are classes and appointments and errands and check-ins.
 There’s loneliness and isolation.
 There’s a new language to learn.
 And though it’s ugly structures which have set this all in motion, there’s still many great relationships to build and much beauty to discover.

-We’re looking to build a broad network of coordinated support, to meet the needs of our newest neighbors and the families who are taking them in.
+We continue to build a broad network of coordinated support, to meet the needs of our newest neighbors and the families who are taking them in.
 We’d love your support in making our community a truly welcoming place.